 Adaptation

 Armed confrontations involve highly dynamic and changeable threats; therefore in addition to tactical proficiency to take immediate action (i.e., “training mode”); officers must be prepared to behaviourally adapt.
 All twelve expert SFOs referred to adaptations in their decisions, roles, positions, and tactical actions.
-Most adaptation reported was made in response to situational limitations (e.g. threat to own life, time pressure, and resource strategies).
+Most adaptation reported was made in response to situational limitations (e.g., threat to own life, time pressure, and resource strategies).
 Threat to own life resulted in adaptations such as sacrificing speed for safety, whilst time pressured adaptations included going without their preferred (primary) weapon or quickly implementing tactics in a non-preferred location to affect a quick arrest.
 Sometimes, this adaptive need meant resorting to a satisficing ‘best fit’ option to avoid ‘worst case’ outcomes.

 Flexibility

-Through experiential knowledge, SFOs were aware of the unpredictability of armed confrontations, could recognise when they needed to be flexible to changing circumstantial demands, and adapt their decisions, roles/positions, and tactical actions accordingly.
+Through experiential knowledge, SFOs were aware of the unpredictability of armed confrontations, could recognise when they needed to be flexible to changing circumstantial demands, and adapt their decisions, roles/positions, and tactical actions accordingly (i.e., deciding to enter a house as a team of two, rather than contain it and wait for further resources in accordance with policy and guidelines based on the intelligence of an injured victim inside).
 Whilst expert SFOs intuitively recognised a need for flexibility and implemented adaptation quickly, novice AFOs relied more heavily on SOPs and were reluctant to implement change.
-SFOs expected less experienced AFOs to ‘hold back’ and stick to less risky, but slower tactics, reflecting their inability to “think outside the box” and implement adaptive options (SFO8; see table 1).
-SFOs suggested AFO rigidity results from a lack of repetitive training in each role and/or positioning within the tactical team.
+For example, one novice AFO described how, following SOP guidance towards baton gun availability and access they prioritised this in the recalled situation, However, in hindsight this participant declared that they would not do so again based on their experience that freedom of movement and speed in that situation was more advantageous than access to use a baton gun.

 Confidence